gsmith177/QuickStock-Rust/README.md

 ## Run Backend Instructions
-To compose the proram on your machiene, go to ther terminal and execute these commands:
+To compose the proram on your machiene, go to the terminal and execute these commands:
 ```
 cargo build
 ```